LitusProject/Litus/README.md

 - All images containing a reference to [VTK](http://vtk.be) are &copy; Vlaamse Technische Kring vzw.
 - All images containing a reference to [Litus](http://litus.cc) or [Student IT](http://studentit.be) are &copy; Student IT vzw.
 - All other images are licensed [CC-BY-ND v4 or later](https://creativecommons.org/licenses/by-nd/4.0/) unless otherwise denoted in a readme or license file in a parent directory of the file.
-- All javascript and css files containing an explicit license header.
+- All JavaScript and CSS files containing an explicit license header.

 ## Contributing
 Wrote a nice new feature?
 Solved a bug?
 Just shoot us a pull request and we'll review it!
 However, when contributing some code to the project, please take a look at our [Code Style](https://github.com/LitusProject/Litus/wiki/Style) first.